 Gaining in popularity in Australia are herbal teas, so what are they?
 Well, herbal infusions are extra ingredients added to the process other than tea leaves.
 The technical term for herbal tea is ‘lisane’.
 Here you’ll find teas such as chamomile, peppermint and lemongrass and ginger among other flavours.
 Really, the possibilities are endless, with flavours as exotic as rose, liquorice, choc mint and beyond.

 Whichever type of cuppa tickles your fancy, tea is a great alternative beverage to coffee and soft drink, and can be a relaxing way to start or end your day, or enjoy as a mid-afternoon pick-me-up.
 We hope you find our ratings helpful.

-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-Data was collected use Qualtrics’ online sample aggregation from ISO accredited panels.
-The outcomes reported are the results from customers within the survey group who have purchased and consumed tea made from a tea bag (i.e. not loose leaf tea) in the last 3 months– in this case, 1,998 people.
+Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased (from a supermarket or grocer) and consumed tea bags in the last three months– in this case, 1,526 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Supermarket giant Coles has recalled a brand of frozen pomegranate pieces amid reports that several people have been diagnosed with hepatitis A after consuming the product.